ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 $emitter = new CurlEmitter($collector_uri, false, "GET", 2);
 ```

-Whilst you can force the buffer size to be greater than 1 for a GET Request; it will not yield any performance changes as we can still only send 1 event at a time.
+Whilst you can force the buffer size to be greater than 1 for a GET request, it will not yield any performance changes as we can still only send 1 event at a time.

 Constructor:
 ```php